-Most rivers and lakes in Zambia carry good stocks of fish, giving very reasonable sport.
-Anglers must be prepared to travel long distances over rough roads, carrying his own camp equipment and finally making his camp beside the river he intends to fish, but this is half the fun isn’t it?
+Many rivers and lakes in Zambia carry relatively good stocks of fish, giving very reasonable sport.
+Really avid anglers must be prepared to travel long distances over rough roads, carrying their own camping equipment and finally making camp beside the river they intend to fish (in season and with the correct permits, of course) but this is half the fun, isn’t it?

-For parties who appreciate camping holidays in the bush, some delightful trips can be planned, particularly in August and September, when there is little fear of rain and the nights are warm enough to make camping pleasant.
+For parties who appreciate camping holidays in the bush, some delightful trips can be planned, particularly in August and September when there is little chance of rain and the nights are warm enough to make camping pleasant.

 Most of the rivers are either heavily wooded right down to the water or are swamp-edged, so the addition of a boat and outboard motor to the camp equipment is a sound policy.
 On the other hand, canoes and paddlers can be hired, and the latter are usually good guides to the best fishing grounds.
-Youths are also very helpful as camp attendants, and little trouble is normally experienced in hiring one or two to take care of the heavy work of the camp.
+You can sometimes also hire camp attendants who will take care of heavier work like setting up tents for you.

-The visiting fisherman must remember that the hippopotamus and crocodile are found in nearly all Zambian waters.
-Wading in rivers can be a dangerous pastime, and hippos, especially with calves, should be given a wide berth.
-An insecticide spray against tsetse fly and a malarial prophylactic are recommended.
+Visiting anglers must remember that hippopotamus and crocodile are found in nearly all Zambian waters.
+Wading in rivers can be a very dangerous pastime and hippos, especially with calves, should be given a wide berth at all times.
+They are highly territorial, very fast and can be extremely aggressive when threatened.
+Crocs can stay submerged for at least an hour – you may not even know they’re there.
+An insecticide spray against tsetse fly and a malarial prophylactic are highly recommended.